Chris Adams (wrestler): Various promotions (1987–1997)

 In late 1986, Adams defected to the Universal Wrestling Federation, where he and Terry Taylor became tag team champions in February 1987.
 Two months later, Taylor and Adams began a violent feud which eventually was carried over to WCCW in 1988, but he suffered nerve damage in his back during one of their matches.
-Adams and former partner King Parsons also engaged in a similar feud, which would continue on and off for the next decade.
+Adams and former partner King Parsons also engaged in a similar feud (with Parsons referencing Adams' legal troubles), which would continue on and off for the next decade.
 Adams competed in Mike George's World Wrestling Alliance promotion (formerly Central States Wrestling) in Missouri and had brief events in Georgia in Southern Championship Wrestling (where he won that federation's heavyweight title in 1988) and Florida before promoting his own matches under the brand L&A Promotions, with Tom Lance as his business partner.

 In late 1988, Adams began operating his professional wrestling school at the Dallas Sportatorium, upon returning to World Class, on top of selling wrestling rings.
 In 1989, Steve Austin was one of Adams' students, and he was wrestling his first match at Sportatorium within five months.
 The duo feuded against each other throughout the United States Wrestling Association.
 Austin later described Adams as a “con man deluxe” and “a pile of crap” since he was known for taking trainees money, stiffing them, and ill-preparing them.
 In late 1990, following the demise of WCCW, Adams, alongside Norman Smiley against Konnan and Rey Misterio, competed in the Pat O'Connor Memorial Tag Team Tournament on 16 December at Starrcade, in which Konnan pinned Smiley.
 Adams also wrestled in other independent promotions, like the Global Wrestling Federation (GWF), in which he twice won the federation's Heavyweight Championship in 1994, and shortly with Jim Crockett's 1995 version of the National Wrestling Alliance (NWA).
 In 1993, Adams promoted a modestly successful tour to Nigeria (co-sponsored with Pepsi).
 He also competed on and off in Mexico prior to joining the GWF.